goshiphq/goship-cms/content/blog/what-is-inside-delivery.md

 ## Shipping with GoShip

 GoShip offers an option of inside pickup and delivery when you book a shipment.
-Also, we partner with a [helping service TaskRabbit](https://www.goship.com/resources/get-help-with-taskrabbit/), where you can additionally hire taskers.
-If you want a reliable shipping platform, GoShip offers the ability to work with many trusted carriers who offer inside delivery.
-Just select it as an option when entering information about your shipment!
+Also, we partner with a [helping service TaskRabbit](https://www.goship.com/resources/get-help-with-taskrabbit/), where you can additionally hire taskers and make a delivery or pickup request.
+If you want to use a reliable shipping platform, GoShip offers the ability to work with many trusted carriers.
+Just select it as an option when entering information about your freight shipments!